 Citing a general rule, early detection and prompt as well as persistent treatment leads to better chances of recovery.

 There are three ways of treating Psoriatic Arthritis, Treatment with Medicine, Surgical Care, or Physical Therapy.
 Your doctor may choose one or more options among these:

 Treatment with Medicine

-Medical treatment regimens include the use of non-steroidal anti-inflammatory drugs (NSAIDs), Corticosteroids and disease-modifying antirheumatic drugs (DMARDs).
-Drugs belong to the Disease modifying groups are:
+Medical treatment regimens include the use of non-steroidal anti-inflammatory drugs (NSAIDs), Corticosteroids, and disease-modifying antirheumatic drugs (DMARDs).
+Drugs that belong to the Disease-modifying groups are: